Main Second Level Navigation

 The current studies examine protective factors that support child development in the face of socioeconomic adversity.
 Specifically, they investigate maternal resilience and the impact of high-quality early childhood education and care (ECEC) on children's developmental outcomes.
 The research uses data from a large longitudinal study of low SES parents from the City of Toronto’s ECEC subsidy waitlist.

-Dr. Sarah Silverberg, MSc Student
+Dr. Sarah Silverberg, PhD Student

 Supervisor: Dr. Astrid Guttmann, ICES Chief Science Officer & Co-Director of the Edwin S.H.
 Leong Centre for Healthy Children, SickKids